Frontpage0x/frontpage0x/README.md

 **Possible attack vector**
 Attackers generate a large amount of user accounts to disrupt a forum.
 This can be alleviated by having liveliness tests.
-- Liveliness tests would force deposited users to post or "like" so often or their token is unstaked and they are no longer deemed a user.
+- Liveliness tests would force deposited users to post or "upvote" so often or their token is unstaked and they are no longer deemed a user.
 This would force work on the attacker to maintain the attack.
 In general, liveliness tests seem to be useful to keep actual user numbers accurate.

 ## **Summary**
 Frontpage uses a multi-layered hybrid curation market to create strong incentives for insightful content creation while giving tools to users and moderators to battle malicious actors.